TeamShadow/Tutorials/tutorials/source/inheritance.rst

 You *could* forgo the ``Employee`` class completely and write separate classes: ``Waiter`` , ``Manager`` , and ``Chef`` .
 Each class would still contain all the abilities of a general employee, but with some additions.
 While this sounds like a logical solution, it is not very efficient because a lot of code will be repeated between the classes.
 What if there was a way for  the ``Waiter``, ``Manager``, and ``Chef`` classes to **extend** an ``Employee`` class, just as interfaces are implemented?
 That way, we would not have to rewrite methods multiple times.
 In **Shadow**, **this is possible** via *inheritance*.

-Before we go over how to implement this example, let’s define some basic terms in regards to inheritance.
+Before we go over how to implement this example, let's define some basic terms in regards to inheritance.

 * **Superclass** : A superclass, or parent class, is the class that others extend from.
 In this example, the superclass is ``Employee``.